Lewis-W-S-Fisher/Advent_of_Code/README.md

 # Advent_of_Code
 Advent of code solutions in various langauges.
-Primarily for learning hwo to write Golang
+Primarily for learning how to write Golang